young-geng/EasyLM/README.md

 ## Credits
 * The LLaMA implementation is from [JAX_llama](https://github.com/Sea-Snell/JAX_llama)
-* The JAX/Flax GPT-J and RoBERTa implementation are from [transformers](https://huggingface.co/docs/transformers/main/en/index)
+* The JAX/Flax GPT-J and RoBERTa implementation is from [transformers](https://huggingface.co/docs/transformers/main/en/index)
 * Most of the JAX utilities are from [mlxu](https://github.com/young-geng/mlxu)
 * The codebase is heavily inspired by [JAXSeq](https://github.com/Sea-Snell/JAXSeq)